-"Clinical Nurse Consultant Grade 1" means: a registered nurse appointed as such to a position approved by the public hospital or public health organisation, who has at least 5 years full time equivalent post registration experience and in addition who has approved post registration nursing qualifications relevant to the field in which they are appointed, or such other qualifications or experience deemed appropriate by the employer.
+"Clinical Nurse Consultant/Clinical Midwife Consultant Grade 1" means: a registered nurse/midwife appointed as such to a position approved by the public hospital or public health organisation, who has at least 5 years full time equivalent post registration experience and in addition who has approved post registration nursing/midwifery qualifications relevant to the field in which they are appointed, or such other qualifications or experience deemed appropriate by the public hospital or public health organisation.

-"Clinical Nurse Consultant Grade 2" means: a registered nurse appointed as such to a position approved by the employer, who has at least 5 years full time equivalent post registration experience, with at least 3 years full time equivalent experience in the specialty field.
-In addition the employee must have approved postgraduate nursing qualifications relevant to the field in which they are appointed or such other qualifications or experience deemed appropriate by the public hospital or public health organisation.
-The employer may also require a higher qualification in the specialist nursing field where such a qualification is considered essential for the performance of the individual position.
+"Clinical Nurse Consultant/Clinical Midwife Consultant Grade 2" means: a registered nurse/midwife appointed as such to a position approved by the public hospital or public health organisation, who has at least 5 years full time equivalent post registration experience, with at least 3 years full time equivalent experience in the specialty field.
+In addition the employee must have approved postgraduate nursing/midwifery qualifications relevant to the field in which they are appointed or such other qualifications or experience deemed appropriate by the public hospital or public health organisation.
+An employer may also require a higher qualification in the specialist nursing field where such a qualification is considered essential for the performance of the individual position.

-"Clinical Nurse Consultant Grade 3" means: a registered nurse appointed as such to a position approved by the employer, who has at least 7 years full time equivalent post registration experience, with at least 5 years full time equivalent experience in the specialty field.
-In addition the employee must have approved postgraduate nursing qualifications relevant to the field in which they are appointed or such other qualifications or experience deemed appropriate by the employer.
-The employer may also require a higher qualification in the specialist nursing field where such a qualification is considered essential for the performance of the individual position.
+"Clinical Nurse Consultant/Clinical Midwife Consultant Grade 3" means: a registered nurse/midwife appointed as such to a position approved by the public hospital or public health organisation, who has at least 7 years full time equivalent post registration experience, with at least 5 years full time equivalent experience in the specialty field.
+In addition the employee must have approved postgraduate nursing/midwifery qualifications relevant to the field in which they are appointed or such other qualifications or experience deemed appropriate by the public hospital or public health organisation.
+An employer may also require a higher qualification in the specialist nursing field where such a qualification is considered essential for the performance of the individual position.